leenathomas01/Stability-Before-Alignment/README.md

 | Counterfactual Verification | `00-primitives/counterfactual-verification.md` | Causal audit before lesson commitment |
 | Non-Reflexive Evaluation | `00-primitives/non-reflexive-evaluation.md` | Judge evolves slower than Actor |
 | Defensive Shutdown | `00-primitives/defensive-shutdown.md` | Integrity preserved by ceasing operation |

 ---

+## Keystone Mechanism

+Among the six structural mechanisms, **Non-Reflexive Evaluation** is the keystone.

+The Actor pursues objectives.
+The Evaluator defines what counts as success or failure.

+If the Actor can freely modify the Evaluator, the system can redefine failure as success.
+When this occurs, every other safeguard becomes ineffective: rollback criteria shift, consequence logs lose meaning, and risk calibration becomes circular.

+For this reason the Evaluator must evolve on a **structurally slower and externally audited timescale** than the Actor.

+Operational behaviour may change rapidly.
+The definition of success must not.

+Without this separation, the system can maintain perfect internal coherence while diverging catastrophically from external reality.

+This failure mode — evaluator reflexivity collapse — is the most difficult to detect precisely because it produces no immediate instability.

+---